Can Extended Water Fasting Heal Lyme Disease?

 Short answer; Yes.
 And I am living proof.

-Fasting changes the internal environment of the body in ways that support healing, reduce chronic inflammation, kill bacteria through autophagy, and improve many of the physiological processes that become disrupted during long-term illness.
+Fasting changes the internal environment of the body in ways that support healing, reduce chronic inflammation, kill bacteria through autophagy, improve many of the physiological processes that weaken during long-term illness, and remove the toxicity that is often at the root of making or keeping us sick.

 Chronic Lyme Is About More Than Infection